An Oxford in formation

 Dakota 3711 17th April 1980

-This is the end of the airtest to check that the carburettor modifications done to the engines were acceptable after the change to 100LL fuel.
 This was the last Dak to have been converted, and was the one that gave the most trouble, having done numerous air tests before this one.

 Photo (when Dak is being towed out of the water) taken from the Rhodesia Herald, supplied by Kevin Milligan through ORAFS